Lee Min-kyu

-Lee Min-kyu (born 6 January 1989) is a South Korean football defender.
-He previously played for Gangwon FC and Chungju Hummel in the K League.
+Lee Min-kyu (born 6 January 1989) is a South Korean former football defender.
+He played for Gangwon FC and Chungju Hummel in the K League.

 Club career

 After completing his university education at Hongik University, Lee was placed on the 2011 intake of the K League draft.
 Joining Gangwon FC as their fourth choice pick, his first game for his new club was as a starter in the second round match of the 2011 K-League Cup against the Chunnam Dragons.
 Four days later on 10 April, Lee made his debut in the K League itself, playing in Gangwon's 1–0 loss to Ulsan Hyundai.